akka/alpakka/docs/src/main/paradox/dynamodb.md

 ## Setup

-This connector needs a @scaladoc[DynamoClient](akka.stream.alpakka.dynamodb.DynamoClient) instance in order to create stream operators.
-You can create the client yourself, or let the Akka Extension handle the lifecycle of the client for you.

 Factories provided in the @scaladoc[DynamoDb](akka.stream.alpakka.dynamodb.scaladsl.DynamoDb$) will use the client managed by the extension.
 The managed client will be created using the configuration resolved from `reference.conf` and with overrides from `application.conf`.

 Example `application.conf`